Starting the Body Program

 Due to ongoing medication shortages, your pharmacy may not have medication in stock.
 If that happens, you’ll be put on a waiting list for when it becomes available.

-If you’re prescribed compounded semaglutide, we’ll send your prescription to our partner pharmacy to be filled.
+If you’re prescribed a compounded GLP-1, we’ll send your prescription to our partner pharmacy to be filled.
 They’ll ship your medication to you within 1-4 days.

 Know that we’re working hard to get your medication to you as quickly as possible.
 You can check on the status of your prescription by going to your program tracker